Agency Q&A: Jewish Family Services’ Personal Care Aide Training Program

 Tell us about Jewish Family Services’ Personal Care Aide Training School.

-The Greater Richmond Age Wave predicts that by 2030, the number of people over age 65 will double and those over age 85 will triple.
+The Longevity Project predicts that by 2030, the number of people over age 65 will double and those over age 85 will triple.
 This increase in Richmond’s senior population will also lead to dramatic increases in the need for in-home care for the seniors as they age and need help with the basic life skills of walking, bathing, dressing, cooking and housekeeping.
 Finding good in-home care is the answer that gives the senior the support they need while also gaining independence, mobility and engagement with others.

 A Personal Care Aide (PCA) is a certified home care aide who works in the home with a client who needs help with basic life skills.
 It is an entry point into the healthcare field for someone who is interested in caring for people.
 In order to become a PCA, you must complete a 40 hour training curriculum mandated by the Commonwealth of Virginia and pass a written test.

 Jewish Family Services’ (JFS) mission is Transforming Lives and Strengthening our Community.
 JFS recognized that by offering PCA training, we would give the participants the opportunity to gain the training and the certification as a Personal Care Aide.
 And when the participants completed the course and got their certifications, they could immediately start to work with our senior clients.
 For us, it would transform the lives of the seniors with compassionate care.
 For the course participants, the training would set them on the path of a whole new healthcare career with an immediate job when training was completed, thus transforming their futures.